-Our defense lawyers have decades of experience in representing clients against any type of federal offense, including child pornography, Internet sex crimes, health care fraud, mail fraud, Medicare fraud, mortgage fraud, RICO Act violations, weapons offenses, white collar crimes, and wire fraud.
+Our defense lawyers have decades of experience in representing clients against any type of federal offense, including child pornography, Internet sex crimes, health care fraud, mail fraud, Medicare fraud, mortgage fraud, RICO Act violations, PPP loan fraud, weapons offenses, white collar crimes, and wire fraud.

 We also handle criminal cases in federal court related to antitrust violations, criminal appeals, bank fraud, bank robbery, bankruptcy fraud, bribery, federal conspiracy offenses, computer crimes, counterfeiting, federal drug offenses, embezzlement, extortion, forgery, insurance fraud, Medicaid fraud, money laundering, public corruption, tax evasion, and federal property crimes.

 If you are facing these and any other type of federal crime, you can be assured that our law firm will provide you with the individual attention you will need to get your through this complex legal process.

 We have devoted our law practice exclusively to criminal defense, which includes federal criminal representation in Los Angeles County, Orange County, San Bernardino, Riverside, Ventura County, and anywhere throughout the State of California.